Location New York, USA

 Tabshoura Tiny Thinkers in a Box is a low-cost, pocket-size offline server which provides a tailored digital augmented program for ECE, in Arabic and English.
 Its purpose is to provide education adapted to the needs of vulnerable communities which might otherwise not have access to sufficient, if any, education.

-On the 22nd of September in Apella, New York City, Andrea Fahed, Education Officer at Tabshoura, will pitch Tabshoura’s solution to providing vulnerable children in marginalized communities the necessary education.
-After the pitch event, 35 teams will be selected to become Solver teams and “work with Solve for the next year to scale their solutions with the support of funding, networking, mentorship, marketing and more”.
+On the 22nd of September in Apella, New York City, Andrea Fahed, Education Officer at Tabshoura, pitched Tabshoura’s solution to providing vulnerable children in marginalized communities the necessary education.
+After the pitch event, 35 teams were selected to become Solver teams and “work with Solve for the next year to scale their solutions with the support of funding, networking, mentorship, marketing and more”.

 You can vote for the Tiny Thinkers Team on this link for them to be selected to become a Solver team for 2019 here!